deckaddict/a-ti-den/README.md

 <details>
 <summary>83p management</summary>

-I've created a set of pythonscripts to manage 83p files.
+There are two python scripts to manage 83p files.
 One of which can make an 83p file out of a binary file.

-The scripts can be found in the following git-repo https://github.com/deckaddict/ti8xtools.git

-Another tool available there can split 83g files into 83p files.
-This was created since the linux based emulator tilem did only support to load 83p files.
+Another that can split 83g files into 83p files.

 </details>

 <details>